Chikyu-no-Megami/Chikyu-no-Megami/README.md

 - 👋 Hi, I’m @Chikyu-no-Megami
 - 👀 I’m interested in 3d MMORPG
-- 🌱 I’m currently learning how to buid games in 3D first person
+- 🌱 I’m currently learning how to build games in 3D first person
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...